aws-samples/serverless-patterns/apigw-private-cdn-acm/README.md

-# Amazon API gateway private REST API with private custom domain name configured with private SSL cert imported and managed by ACM
+# Private Custom Domain for API Gateway API Using ACM Private Certificate

 This pattern enables secure access to a private REST API Gateway using a private custom domain name.
 The solution utilizes SSL certificates, imported and managed through AWS Certificate Manager (ACM).